 - An LQG that the person who manages the VSQG also manages, as long as containers are labeled “HAZARDOUS WASTE” and the nature of the hazard – e.g., that it is reactive, corrosive, ignitable, toxic, or meets some other federally acknowledged label

 - A treatment, storage, or disposal facility (TSDF) that is regulated by the state or federal government to manage hazardous wastes

 - A facility that manages industrial or municipal solid waste, backed by a state permit, license, and registration

-- A facility that recycles, reuses, or uses that waste following standardized treatment
+- A facility that recycles or reuses that waste following standardized treatment

 SQG Hazardous Waste Disposal & Management Requirements

 If your company falls into the small quantity generator category, key EPA requirements are the following (although there are various other rules):

 - Get an EPA ID number.
 You will need to get an EPA identification number if you are an SQG (i.e., if you generate from 220 to 2200 lb of hazardous waste monthly).
 When you send waste off-site for management or disposal, you will need to use the identification number.
 States and the EPA use the 12-character ID number to track and monitor hazardous waste activity.

 - Manage satellite accumulation areas.
 You can use satellite areas to accumulate waste, as long as it is within containers listing the hazards and with the words “Hazardous Waste.”
 You cannot have more than 55 gallons accrue at one satellite area for more than three days.
 Waste must accumulate in storage containers or tanks that are managed in line with EPA regulations.